BMW N52: N51B30

 The N51 engine is a SULEV version of the N52 that was sold in parts of the United States that had SULEV legislation.
-Differences to the N52 versions include a variable-length intake manifold ("DISA") with three stages instead of one, and a compression ratio lowered from 10.7:1 to 10.0:1.
+Differences to the N52 versions include a variable-length intake manifold ("DISA") with three stages instead of one, and the static compression ratio lowered from 10.7:1 to 10.0:1.
+Additionally, the N51 features a secondary air pump ("SAP") not present in the ULEV N52.